 Furthermore, contributing to a Health Savings Account can also help you lower your taxable income.
 An HSA is a tax-exempt account used to pay or reimburse qualified medical expenses that generally would be eligible for the medical and dental expenses deduction.
 Contributions to an HSA grow interest tax free, and the account stays with you even if you change employers or leave the workforce.
 Unused funds carry over to the next year and there is no time limit on when the funds must be used, unlike a Flexible Spending Account, where funds are forfeited at the end of the year.
 You must have a high deductible health plan (health insurance) to be eligible to make contributions to an HSA.

 By the end of the year, plan to review your annual income and estimate your taxes due.
 Don’t forget to review the credits and deductions available this year and determine any last-minute tax breaks you may be able to get before the end of the year.
 For example, you may donate to charities and take a deduction.
-Even those who don’t itemize can deduct up to $300, or $600 for Married Filing Jointly this year thanks to the CARES Act, for cash and property donated to a charity.
+While the direct deduction of $300 per taxpayer ($600 if filing jointly) is no longer available, you can still itemize deductions and claim your charitable contributions.

 About the Author